aws-samples/serverless-patterns/stepfunctions-bedrock-sam/README.md

 ## Testing

-Run the following AWS CLI command to send a 'start-sync-execution` comand to start the Step Functions workflow.
+Run the following AWS CLI command to send a 'start-sync-execution` command to start the Step Functions workflow.
 Note, you must edit the {StateMachineExpressSyncToBedrockArn} placeholder with the ARN of the deployed Step Functions workflow.
 This is provided in the stack outputs.
+Also, please update {your-region} with the region that you provided while running the SAM template.

 ```bash
 aws stepfunctions start-sync-execution  --name "test" --state-machine-arn "{StateMachineExpressSyncToBedrockArn}" --input "{\"prompt\": \"\n\nHuman:Write 5 lines about how Moon was formed.\n\nAssistant:\"}" --region {your-region}